cryptexfinance/website/src/pages/blog/2021-10-08-space-invaders-alpha-leaks-episode-6-with-julian-from-ribbon.md

 That's going to unlock a new leg of growth for us.
 I'm quite excited for the next few months.

+Want to hear the whole conversation?
+Check out the recorded version available on YouTube and podcast formats.

 **To catch the full episode, go to:**